 If you have been harmed from taking Mirena, Skyla or Liletta, Ortho Evra Patch, Depo Provera or Depo SubQ Provera 104 Shot, or Nexplanon, you may be entitled to compensation for:

-If you believe you have suffered from IIH or PTC as a result of taking birth controls Mirena, Skyla or Liletta, Ortho Evra Patch, Depo Provera or Depo SubQ Provera 104 Shot, or Nexplanon, get in touch with our Indianapolis drug injury attorneys.
-As always, you pay nothing until we receive compensation for your drug injuries.
-Call our Indianapolis firm at 317.920.6400 or contact us online to schedule your free case evaluation.
+If you believe you have suffered from IIH or PTC as a result of taking birth controls Mirena, Skyla or Liletta, Ortho Evra Patch, Depo Provera or Depo SubQ Provera 104 Shot, or Nexplanon, contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you get the compensation you deserve.
+Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.